Grape-Boy/FNF-SoftEngine/Lua-Script-API.md

 * `flashingLights` - Shortcut to `getPropertyClass('ClientPrefs', 'flashing')`
 * `noteOffset` - Represents the note delay in milliseconds (Goes from `0` to `500`).
 Shortcut to `getPropertyClass('ClientPrefs', 'noteOffset')`
 * `lowQuality` - Shortcut to `getPropertyClass('ClientPrefs', 'lowQuality')`

+# Functions
+### getProperty(variable:String)

+Returns a current variable from PlayState's name.

+It can also be used to get the variable from an object that is inside PlayState.

+Example: If you wanted to get the current health's value, you should use `getProperty('health')`.

+Example 2: If you'd want to get Boyfriend's current character, you should use `getProperty('boyfriend.curCharacter')`

+### setProperty(variable:String, value:Dynamic)

+Works in the same way as getProperty, but it sets a new value for the variable.

+Also returns the new value of the variable.

+Example: To set the player's current health to 100%, you should use `setProperty('health', 2)`